dwyfrequency/gratitudemomentum/README.md

 Goal for the project is to redo the momentum chrome extension to be based on gratitude

-- We'll use the unsplashed api to get a background picture
+- http://quotes.rest/qod.json?category=inspire use this api to get a quote for the webpage

 ## To Do